 In addition to the transactions with parties-in-interest discussed herein, Principal Life provides recordkeeping services to the Plan and receives fees.
+There is a fee charged by Principal Life for the guarantee it provides for participant balances that allows participants to transact at contract value for the PSSVSA.
 Fees were paid by Plan participants.
-These transactions are exempt from the prohibited transactions rules of ERISA.
 The Company may pay other Plan expenses from time to time.
-As part of the Principal Select Savings Stable Value Fund investment, the Plan purchases a wrap contract from Principal Life.
-The ESOP received \$637,754 in dividends from PFG in 2017.
+The ESOP received \$675,735 in dividends from PFG in 2018.